-In October 2011 a historic market opened its gates again in Kreuzberg’s Eisenbahnstraße – precisely 120 years after its original opening: on Tuesdays, Fridays and Saturdays there’ll be a traditional weekly market, while everyday except Sunday all the kinds of food you can imagine will be on sale, including:
+In October 2011 a historic market opened its gates again in Kreuzberg’s Eisenbahnstraße – precisely 120 years after its original opening: a traditional weekly market, with all the kinds of food you can imagine will be on sale, including:

 - the Italian bakery Sironi